 While observing the underlying causes for violations it is observed that merely reiterating a rule will influence the frequency of many violations.
 For example, when violations are necessary to compensate for poor equipment or when management turns a blind eye to violations.

-The root cause to violation is therefore attributed to a poor OSH culture.
+The root cause of the violation is therefore attributed to a poor OSH culture.

 Strategies to Mitigate the Negative Consequences of Violations of OSH Rules